tim-group/topicaljs/README.md

 <script type="text/javascript" src="topical.js"></script>
 ```

-When you are ready, you can invoke the function that will create you message bus.
+When you are ready, you can invoke the function that will create your message bus.
 In this example, we're using jQuery to kick things off.

 ```javascript
 $(document).ready(function() { topical.MessageBus(module1, module2, ..., moduleN); });